 Nobody ever won a chess game by resigning.” – Savielly Tartakower

 In his long list of impressive achievements, this was just the beginning.
 At just the age of 10, he became the Youngest International Master (IM) in entire human history.
 Not only this, but he also persevered and reached the zenith by claiming the title of the Grandmaster.
-World-renowned chess player, Vishwanathan Anand even tweeted about his extraordinary skill.
+The world-renowned chess player Vishwanathan Anand even tweeted about his extraordinary skill.

 R Praggnanandhaa: 'Praggnanandhaa' enthralls fans with blindfold chess | Chess News – Times of India https://t.co/iZdUybTTyX